 How to Remove Crayon from Walls

-- Mix 1 ounce of Simple Green All-Purpose Cleaner to 4 cups water.
-For lighter jobs, use a 1:32 mix ratio to avoid affecting the paint on your walls.
+- Mix cleaner.
+Mix 1 ounce of Simple Green All-Purpose Cleaner with 2 cups of water.
+For lighter jobs, mix 1 ounce of Simple Green with 4 cups of water.
 Spot test a small, hidden area before use.

 - Dry walls completely.
-Use a clean, non-abrasive cloth to wipe down oil-based gloss or semi-gloss walls for a streak-free surface.
+Use a clean, non-abrasive cloth to wipe down oil-based gloss or semi-gloss walls for a streak-free finish.
 (This step is not necessary on latex paint.)